 - Biopsy.
 A biopsy is a procedure that involves taking a piece of kidney tissue for examination with a microscope.
 The biopsyis performed by a health care provider in a hospital with light sedation and local anesthetic.
 The health care provider uses imaging techniques such as ultrasound or a computerized tomography (CT) scan to guide the biopsy needle into the kidney.
 The kidney tissue is examined in a lab by a pathologist—a doctor who specializes in diagnosing diseases.
 The test helps diagnose the type of kidney disease causing hematuria.

 - Cystoscopy.
 Cystoscopy is a procedure that uses a tubelike instrument to look inside the urethra and bladder.
 Cystoscopy is performed by a health care provider in the office, an outpatient facility, or a hospital with local anesthesia.
 However, in some cases, sedation and regional or general anesthesia are needed.
 Cystoscopy may be used to look for cancer cells in the bladder, particularly if cancer cells are found with urinalysis.
-For more information about cystoscopy, see Cystoscopy and Ureteroscopy.
+More information is provided in the NIDDK health topic, Cystoscopy and Ureteroscopy.

 - Kidney imaging tests.
 Intravenous pyelogram (IVP) is an x ray of the urinary tract.
 A special dye, called contrast medium, is injected into a vein in the person’s arm, travels through the body to the kidneys, and makes urine visible on the x ray.
 The contrast medium also shows any blockage in the urinary tract.
 When a small mass is found with IVP, another imaging test, such as an ultrasound, CT scan, or magnetic resonance imaging (MRI), can be used to further study the mass.
 Imaging tests are performed in an outpatient center or hospital by a specially trained technician, and the images are interpreted by a radiologist—a doctor who specializes in medical imaging.
 Anesthesia is not needed, though light sedation may be used in some cases.
 Imaging tests may show a tumor, a kidney or bladder stone, an enlarged prostate, or other blockage of the normal flow of urine.
-For more information about imaging tests used to examine the urinary tract, see Imaging of the Urinary Tract.
+More information is provided in the NIDDK health topic, Imaging of the Urinary Tract.

 How is hematuria treated?